beet-software/dorm/docs/docs/quickstart/create-and-read-data.md

 ```

 The program prints the email read from the repository.
 The records live only
-for the lifetime of this process because the memory engine is in-process.
+for the lifetime of this process because the in-memory engine is in-process.

 Continue the example with [carts and cart items](relations-and-cart.md),
 then use [Operations](../build-the-store/overview.md) for the reusable create,